dekuNukem/exixe/getting_started.md

 If the board is not responding, take a look at the SPI commands in [technical_details.md](/technical_details.md) to make sure the SPI is configured properly, and the commands are valid.
 Use a logic analyzer to see what's going on if you have one, make sure the RST pin is HIGH, and CS pin is asserted properly.

 ### High voltage supply and tube testing

-I suggest buying a premade miniature high voltage power supply for Nixie tubes like [this one](https://www.ebay.com/itm/DC-5V-12V-to-170V-DC-High-Voltage-NIXIE-Power-Supply-Module-PSU-NIXIE-TUBE-ERA-/322511957768?hash=item4b1735ef08:g:ftQAAOSwYTVZmjZb).
-They are not that expensive, pretty efficient, runs on 5V, and saves tons of trouble of designing one yourself.
-Just search "5V Nixie power supply" on ebay.

 Needless to say the high voltage needed to drive Nixie tubes is dangerous.
 Those high voltage modules above probably won't generate enough current to kill you, but you do feel a tingle if your finger is dry, and a rather nasty shock if it's damp, so do watch out where you put your fingers.